saltyorg/docs/docs/saltbox/basics/basics.md

 [Sonarr](https://sonarr.tv/) manages downloading your favorite TV Shows and [Radarr](https://radarr.video/) manages downloading your favorite movies.
 Both use either Usenet (via [NZBGet](https://nzbget.net/)) and/or Torrents (via [ruTorrent](https://github.com/Novik/ruTorrent)) to do this.<sup name="a1">[\[1\]](#f1) </sup><sup name="a2">[\[2\]](#f2)</sup>

-Once the downloads are complete, Sonarr & Radarr will move [or copy in the case of torrents] these downloads to your server's `/mnt/local/Media/` folder<sup name="a3">[\[3\]](#f3) </sup> and send a notification to _Plex Autoscan_.
+Once the downloads are complete, Sonarr & Radarr will move [or copy in the case of torrents] these downloads to your server's `/mnt/local/Media/` folder<sup name="a3">[\[3\]](#f3) </sup> and send a notification to _Autoscan_.

-[Plex AutoScan](https://github.com/l3uddz/plex_autoscan/) will, in turn, tell Plex to scan for the newly downloaded TV Show or Movie, by only scanning the specific season or movie folder.
+[AutoScan](https://github.com/cloudbox/autoscan/) will, in turn, tell Plex to scan for the newly downloaded TV Show or Movie, by only scanning the specific season or movie folder.
 This will

   - make the media appear in Plex sooner than what a full library scan would have been able to do, and
   - reduce the chances of Cloud Storage API bans for excessive activity.